thewtex/thesis/introduction/background_and_significance.rst

 changes that occur with another plaque characterization imaging technique, photoacoustic imaging [Sethuraman2008]_.
-During intravascular photoacoustic imaging (IVPA), tissue is irradiated with a sub-ablation threshold laser at 20Hz [Sethuraman2005a]_.
+During intravascular photoacoustic imaging (IVPA), tissue is irradiated with a sub-ablation threshold laser at 20 Hz [Sethuraman2005a]_.
 Optical absorption of the laser energy results in thermoelastic expansion of the tissue and acoustic waves.
 The acoustic waves are detected with an IVUS transducer, and a spatial map of optical absorption is reconstructed.
 This method allows for imaging at optical resolutions but with a